Learn how to lighten and highlight hair naturally at home. Using these natural hair lightener ideas saves money and keeps hair healthier!

 Last year I wrote an article on how to color hair naturally with homemade herbal hair dyes.
-My sister Karyn, who naturally colors her hair frequently, recently asked if I could do natural highlights.
-I got to work right away coming up with several interesting and simple options for how to lighten hair naturally.
+Also, my sister Karyn, who naturally colors her hair often, recently asked if I could do natural highlights.
+So I went to work right away coming up with several interesting and simple options for how to lighten hair naturally.

 How to Lighten Hair Naturally: And Add Highlights

-Lemon juice, diluted half and half with distilled water, will lighten dark blond or light brown hair and won’t leave reddish tones unless your hair already has them.
+First, lemon juice, diluted half and half with distilled water, will lighten dark blond or light brown hair and won’t leave reddish tones unless your hair already has them.
 Indeed, this is the most widely used natural hair lightener for a reason.

-Vinegar, like raw apple cider vinegar, will leave reddish highlights in the same hair color.
-Mix apple cider vinegar 50/50 with distilled water.
-Spray on all over to lighten all of your hair or apply with a cotton ball or brush for strands of highlights.
+So vinegar, like raw apple cider vinegar, will leave reddish highlights in the same hair color.
+To start, mix apple cider vinegar 50/50 with distilled water.
+Next, spray it on all over to lighten all of your hair, or apply it with a cotton ball or brush for strands of highlights.
 Lastly, leave on for 30 minutes, rinse out, and dry as usual.on

-Dilute hydrogen peroxide half and half with water as well.
-Apply as directed above and test after 15-20 minutes.
-Peroxide will lighten quickly without the worry of drying out like commercial hair bleaches.
-Wash out well after you get to the shade you want, rinse your hair well.
+Begin by diluting the hydrogen peroxide half and half with water.
+Next, apply as directed above and test after 15-20 minutes.
+Note that peroxide will lighten quickly without the worry of drying out like commercial hair bleaches.
+Lastly, once you get to the shade you want, rinse your hair well.
 Indeed, for those wanting to know how to lighten hair, peroxide is another very popular method!

 My grandmother used to swear by chamomile to lighten darker hair.
-She said to brew a really strong cup of chamomile tea and let it cool.
-Then apply to individual strands of hair for highlights, or pour over entire head for all over color.
-Go out into the sun and let it dry, usually about 30 minutes.
-Wash out and style as usual.
+First, brew a really strong cup of chamomile tea and let it cool.
+Next, apply to individual strands of hair for highlights, or pour over your entire head for all-over color.
+Lastly, go out into the sun and let it dry, usually about 30 minutes.
+Finish by washing out and styling as usual.
 (Find dried organic chamomile here.)

 On most hair, henna will only darken, but on very dark brown or black hair, henna can lighten and leave reddish highlights.
 So if you’re looking for black hair with highlights, this may be your jam.
-Use about 3 tablespoons of henna powder to ½ cup of boiling water.
+Use about 3 tablespoons of henna powder to a ½ cup of boiling water.
 Let this sit for 12 hours or overnight.
 Then apply to your hair and let sit for 2-3 hours.
 Wash out well and style as you normally would.
 (Find henna dye here.)

 6. Honey and Olive Oil